 Best Practice: Building America recommends that whole-house mechanical ventilation be provided as specified in ASHRAE Standard 62.2.
-Recommended ventilation systems for indoor air quality include continuous low-speed exhaust fans or balanced ventilation.
+Recommended ventilation systems for indoor air quality include mechanical exhaust, systems that supply air, or a combination of the two.

 A New Standard in Residential Ventilation